duleorlovic/blog/_posts/2015-11-09-rails-testing.md

 or use `rake db:test:prepare`.
 I was trying to do `RAILS_ENV=test rake db:drop db:create db:migrate` but it did not work because of some missing tables.

-Capybara javascript test also rely on precompiled assets so you need to run `rake assets:precompile` or put `config.assets.compile = true` in `conig/environments/test.rb` (this could slow down).
+Javascript test also rely on precompiled assets so you need to run `rake assets:precompile` or put `config.assets.compile = true` in `conig/environments/test.rb` (this could slow down).
 Somehow when running with headless driver than I do not need to precompile